-- Outcomes: During the Q2 2021 reporting period, referrals decreased 7.7 percent and continued fluctuating dramatically throughout the pandemic. - Drivers: During the second half of Q1 2020, demand collapsed for inpatient restorations.
+- Outcomes: During the Q3 2021 reporting period, referrals increased 28.3 percent exceeding record referrals established just prior to the pandemic's onset in Q4 2019. - Drivers: During the second half of Q1 2020, demand collapsed for inpatient restorations.
 This was indicative of the novel Coronavirus' arrival in the United States in early 2020, the early emergence of western Washington as a hot spot for COVID-19 infections and sustained community spread, and the subsequent lead wave of pandemic restrictions that resulted in collapsed demand for inpatient restorations.

 During the months of March through June 2020, WSH had strict limitations on admissions hospital-wide or had wards with identified COVID-19 cases placed on admissions hold.
 These restrictions have been eased and tightened periodically throughout the pandemic as conditions warrant.
-Implementation of COVID-19 protocols, reductions in patient census on wards, temporary elimination of inter-institutional transfer, social distancing among clients and staff were among the measures implemented to manage the initial COVID-19 outbreak at WSH and other facilities.
-Criminal courts and other partners experienced pandemic-related court closures and reductions in court case throughput and pandemicrelated challenges in restoration program delivery.
+Implementation of COVID-19 protocols, ward-level reductions in patient census, temporary elimination of inter-institutional transfer, social distancing among clients and staff were among the measures implemented to manage the initial COVID-19 outbreak at WSH and other facilities.
+Criminal courts and other partners experienced pandemic-related court closures and reductions in court case throughput and pandemic-related challenges in restoration program delivery.
 During Q3 and Q4 2020, referrals largely recovered as systems re-opened and attempted to determine responsible paths forward to serving clients within the context of the COVID-19 pandemic.
-Current demand levels continue to fluctuate as periodic waves of COVID-19 infections cause regular restrictions on admissions.
+Current demand levels are largely exceeding pre-pandemic levels.